mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

     Posterior distribution: scatter plot illustrating samples drawn from the posterior distribution using an Adaptive Metropolis-Hastings sampler
   </figcaption>
 </figure>

+Once the posterior distribution has been sampled, the next step is to analyse it to extract statistical summaries, draw meaningful conclusions and make informed predictions.
+This analysis often includes estimating quantities such as means, variances and credible intervals, as well as visualising the results to better understand the underlying uncertainty and parameter correlations.
+The below figure illustrates our belief about the individual model parameters, with the shaded region representing the 95% credible interval.

 <figure>
   <img src="/assets/images/histograms.png" alt="Marginal distribution">